cablehead/half.sh/README.md

 ## Why?

-This is something I hacked together over the last 2 months to try a articulate a bunch of pretty orthogonal ideas I've been bouncing around over the years.

 * The command line is amazing for fluidly exploring a data set or an automation task but an adhoc session can quickly spiral to the point it's no longer discernible or reusable.
 Is there a way you can keep that fluidity and